zenorocha/wedocs/intro/custom-domains.md

 ## Introduction

-To make your app accessible right away, WeDeploy makes any project accessible via its project domain; wich looks like `<serviceID>.<projectID>.wedeploy.io`.
+To make your app accessible right away, WeDeploy makes any project accessible via its project domain, which looks like `<serviceID>.<projectID>.wedeploy.io`.
 Let's say you have a project named `project` with a service named `web` the WeDeploy project domain would be `web.project.wedeploy.io`.
 Every project in WeDeploy supports one or many custom domains.

 <!-- </article> -->